Nairo Quintana: 2019 season

 Quintana started his 2019 season in Argentina at the Vuelta a San Juan, where he finished 8th overall, with his usual domestique Winner Anacona taking the overall win.
 His first win of the season came at the Tour Colombia.
 Quintana was with the front group on the final climb on stage 6 to Alto de Palmas, before he was pushed off his bike after interference with a spectator.
 Quintana bridged the gap to the leaders before sprinting past Iván Sosa and Miguel Ángel López inside the final kilometre.
 In March, Quintana competed in Paris–Nice; he managed to get through the first couple of days with crosswinds very well, and managed to finish 17th in the individual time trial.
 On the stage to Col de Turini, Quintana was the only rider to stay with race leader Egan Bernal, and therefore climbed to 3rd overall in the race.
 On the final stage ascent to Côte de Peille, Quintana attacked and controlled the front group.
 He rode at the front of the race for almost 25 km before eventual stage winner Ion Izagirre attacked and got away.
-At one point Quintana had the virtual race lead over Bernal, but with no cooperation from his companions, the lead shrank to only 4 seconds to Bernal at the finish line; thus, Quintana finished 2nd overall in the race.
+At one point Quintana had the virtual race lead over Bernal, but with no cooperation from his companions, the lead shrank to only 4 seconds over Bernal at the finish line; thus, Quintana finished 2nd overall in the race.